oviya-raja/ist-402/learning-path/WK12-SkillBuilder/README.md

    - Check analysis quality

 5. **Error Handling:**
-   - Test without API keys (mock mode)
+   - All API keys are required (no mock mode)
    - Test with invalid files
    - Test with network errors